Mymo-in-Bb/kolic-reference-grammar/phonology.md

 - /r/ is realised as [r̥] or [ɾ̥] at the end of an utterance, before a pause and before unvoiced consonants.
 - /ŋ/ can sometimes be realised as [ŋg], especially if the speaker puts emphasis on the word or wants to articulate clearly.
 - /f/ is realised as [v] in between two voiced phones (vowels or voiced consonants).
-- /v/ is realised as [f] next to a voiceless consonant.
-This, along with the previous point, makes /v/ and /f/ merge everywhere except word-initially.
+- /v/ is realised as [β] in between two voiced phones, and as [f] next to unvoiced phones.
 - the voiced dental fricative /ð/ is in an intervocalic position sometimes realised as a voiced dental lateral approximant [l̪] by some, particularly younger speakers.

 <!--a name="vowels" /-->